SanjayaKumarSahoo/melanoma-detection-assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Acknowledgements

-Give credit here.

-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact

-Created by [@githubusername] - feel free to contact me!
+Created by [@sanjayakumarsahoo] - feel free to contact me!

 <!-- Optional -->